Let's Talk, Marathon County

 hands togetherLet’s Talk, Marathon County aims to give a voice to those whose thoughts and ideas have been overshadowed by dominant and polarizing narratives.
 By bringing together individuals from different backgrounds and viewpoints, this program seeks to create an inclusive space where all voices are heard, valued, and respected.

-The Let’s Talk, Marathon County project will create small groups to meet over the course of two years to engage in conversations about public issues.
-WIPPS will invite 100 people, half living in the Wausau Metro area and half living outside the metro area, to participate in two to four conversations per year with other residents of different backgrounds and viewpoints.
+The Let’s Talk, Marathon County project gathers small groups of residents to meet over the course of two years to engage in conversations about public issues.
+Participants attend two to four conversations per year with other residents of different backgrounds and viewpoints.

 Let’s Talk, Marathon County is a program aimed at fostering constructive conversations among residents on a variety of public issues.